huaminghuangtw/Weekly-Mindware-Update/README.md

 ## About

-This repository is a weekly dump of ten thought-provoking ideas that spark my curiosity through conversations and reading.
+This repository is a weekly dump of ten ideas that spark my curiosity while reading or talking.
 You can browse all issues at [huami.ng/wmu](https://huami.ng/wmu).
 If you find this project valuable, please consider supporting my work by [buying me a coffee](https://buymeacoffee.com/huaming.huang).

 ## Tools